louisarawles/study_guides/README.md

 then it should tell you what the localhost address is you can see the current site on.

 ### Add Notes
-MDengine has the following layers: notes belong to a noteset, and notesets belong to a class (like a course).
-I added the noteset layer so that you can organize notes by unit or midterm.
+So here's how MDengine works: one .md file corresponds to a *note*. *Notes* in turn belong to a *noteset*, and finally *notesets* belong to a *class* (like a course).
+I added the noteset layer so that you can organize class notes by unit or midterm.
-1. Create folders under `notes/`:
+1. Create folders under `notes/`.
+In the project root:
    ```
-   notes/[class-name]/notesets/[noteset-name]/[## title].md
+   mkdir notes/[class-name]/notesets/[noteset-name]
-   notes/[class-name]/assets/
+   mkdir notes/[class-name]/assets
    ```
 2. Add markdown files with numeric prefixes (e.g., `01 intro.md`, `02 building.md`).
-To use markdown Features
+Notes will appear in the reverse order of their numbering (so most recent notes are at the top).
+Custom markdown features you can use:
 - Enclose a phrase in {{}} to make it fill-in-the-blank.
 - Use `^` for superscript and `_` for subscript.
 - Encode content in three backticks (\`\`\`\n) for a code block, and one backtick (\`) for inline code.